Skip to content ↓

 This safe and nurturing environment is only possible with the help and support of the non-teaching staff and we are exceptionally fortunate in our Business, Maintenance and ‘Front of House’ teams who work to ensure that the school is a clean, safe, well-equipped and welcoming place in which to learn.

 The school offers a range of extra- curricular clubs, which further enrich our pupils’ experience.
 It is a particular and ongoing focus to ensure that as many pupils as possible can access these activities.
-Last year they ranged from Judo to Chess, from Nature to Spanish.
-Pupils were also able to take part in a range of school trips including: Zoolab and Little Street Role Play (Foundation Stage); Ella’s Kitchen (Year1); Reading Museum (Year 2); Living Rainforest (Year3); Cinema trips (Years 2, 4, 5); Baylab (Year 5); Battle of Britain Bunker and Wind Turbine at Green Park (Year 6).
+Last year clubs ranged from Choir to Street Dance, from Performers to Spanish.
+Pupils were also able to take part in school trips including: Little Street Role Play (Foundation Stage); Ella’s Kitchen (Year1); Reading Museum and Art exhibition trip (Year 2); Legoland (Year3); Reading Museum (Year 4); Fire and Rescue visit (Year 5); Battle of Britain Bunker and the Wind Turbine at Green Park (Year 6).
 Additionally, there were residential visits for Y6 (Isle of Wight) and Y4 (Ufton Nervet).
-Whole school events included Children in Need, Comic Relief, National Poetry Day and Remembrance

 If you are reading this page for the first time, we would particularly like to welcome you.
 We would also like to take this opportunity to thank all parents/carers, Friends of Downsway and professionals from other settings for their continuing support and collaboration and to wish you all the best as we embark on another inspiring year, ‘Challenging Minds and Changing Futures’